Lakr233/iLrcOverlay/README.md

 - QQMusic
 - QQMusicHD

+## Build
+There are something you are on your own to prepare.
+We suggest you to follow the instructions of system enviroment preparation from [Here](https://github.com/Co2333/iOSreExtension), then install MonkeyDev from [Here](https://github.com/AloneMonkey/MonkeyDev) (also THEOS), and in the end you need xcpretty.

+To build this project, click and open bake.command

+The result would goes to artifacts folder.

 ## Contributor
 Contributor in this project may not show in commit history due to sync with my private GitLab instance for [CI/CD](https://lab.qaq.wiki/Lakr233/ilrcoverlay/pipelines) operations, but will be listed here.